IntersectMBO/plutus-apps/doc/plutus/explanations/pab.rst

 There are two deployment models envisaged for the PAB: Hosted and in-browser.
 The hosted variant will be supported at the initial release of the PAB.
-The in-browser variant wil be available after the initial release.
+The in-browser variant will be available after the initial release.

 Hosted
 ~~~~~~